Liltur/COVID-19_ETL-Project/ETL-Project-master/README.md

 ## Project Proposal
-Based upon the data compiled by John Hopkins University, I want to explore ''' Insert reasons here''' This will be done by extracting the CSV data and migrating it to a PostgreSQL Database.
+Based upon the data compiled by John Hopkins University, I want to explore ''' Insert reasons here''' This will be done by extracting the CSV data and migrating it to a MySQL Database.

 ## Project Description
 I found data from `data.data.org` that had been compiled from John Hopkins University.
 I filtered the data for March 2020 and evaluated the number of cases with respect to the deaths, recovery, and the confirmed cases.